turpaultn/DESED/README.md

 *Note: to add it to README.md before doing the pull request, run `python generate_table.py`*

+## Important updates
+- 7th December 2020, v1.2.2, ease the download of soundbank (with or without pre-split validation)
+- 23th April 2020, v1.2.0, update the generation procedure (`add_fg_event_non_noff`) to use all parts of files longer than the duration of the soundscapes created + Add possibility to use only background from certain labels (i.e: sins or tut).
+- 18th March 2020, v.1.1.7, update DESED_synth_dcase20_train_jams.tar of DESED_synth.
+They use pitch shifting,
+while the others didn't.
+These are the final JAMS used for dcase2020 baseline.
+Also commenting reverb since not used for the baseline.

 ## Licenses
 The python code is publicly available under the MIT license, see the LICENSE file.
 The matlab code is taken from the Audio degradation toolbox [[6]](#6), see the LICENSE file.